 Select Page

-When pets are like family, we do everything to keep them healthy and safe.
-Come get your cat or dog vaccinated and microchipped at our Vaccination & Microchip Clinic on Saturday, June 28, 2025, from 9 a.m. – 1:00 p.m. at SAFE Haven for Cats!
+Your pets are family, and keeping them safe is what family does.
+Bring your cat or dog to SAFE Haven for Cats for our Vaccination & Microchip Clinic on Saturday, November 8, 2025, from 9:00 a.m. to 1:00 p.m.
 Rabies and distemper vaccines are only $5 each, and microchips are $15.
-Supplies are limited.
-Vaccines and microchips will be available on a first-come, first-served basis, and you must be in line by 12:30 pm for consideration if supplies are still available.
+Vaccines and microchips will be available on a first-come, first-served basis.
+If you are in line by 12:30 pm, you’ll be seen as long as our supplies last.

 Vaccination and Microchip Clinic